josecastillolema/mininet-with-nfn-support/README.md

 # mininet-with-nfn-support

-Various scripts with [CCNlite](https://github.com/cn-uofbasel/ccn-lite) and CCNlite with NFN enabled support for Mininet.
+Various scripts with [CCNlite](https://github.com/cn-uofbasel/ccn-lite) and CCNlite with NFN enabled support for Mininet, with the following topology:

-         3              2     1
+`         3              2     1
      s1 ------------------ s3----h4
   4/ |1\ 2               3/  \ 4
   /  |  \            10mb/    \